 - Build a team.
 Apart from hiring a family law attorney, it’s also crucial to hire a trusted financial adviser, especially if your spouse was the one who primarily handled financial matters during your marriage.
 Even though you’re familiar with finances, it’s still essential to have an experienced family law lawyer and a financial adviser on your team.
 Divorce is often an emotional experience, so it’s essential to have non-biased parties to represent you and protect your rights and interests.

 - Decide what you want and what you need.
-Often, when you go through the divorce process, attorneys are interested in reaching an agreement for you to have a settlement.
-And most divorce attorneys ask, “Can you live with this?
-Can you deal with this?”
-The attorney is doing his or her best to get the best deal or settlement for their client.
+Often, when you go through the divorce process, attorneys are interested in reaching an agreement to settle any issues.
+Attorneys do their best to get the best deal or settlement for their clients.
 However, if you don’t know what you need long-term, you might agree to a settlement you can’t deal with in the long run.
 Thus, what sounds like a substantial settlement amount at that time could fall incredibly short later.
 Analyze your finances and ask yourself, “How much do I need to maintain my standard of living?
 How much money do I need to support my kids?”

 Can You Empty a Joint Bank Account Before Divorce?